Macedonian League

 • the Macedonian [sic] Human Rights Movement International (a.k.a.
 MHRMI).

-Collectively, the above three FYROM Slav diaspora organizations have organized internationally under the name the "Macedonian [sic] Global Coordinative Network."
+Collectively, the above three organizations have organized internationally under the name the "Macedonian [sic] Global Coordinative Network."

-To disseminate the fabricated "Macedonian [sic] genocide" to an English speaking audience, they coordinated their efforts with the notorious Anadolu Agency - the state run news agency of the Turkish government known for pushing sensationalist, inaccurate, racist and anti-Greek sentiments on to the Turkish public.
+To disseminate the fabricated "Macedonian [sic] Genocide" especially to an English speaking audience, they coordinated their efforts with the notorious Anadolu Agency - the state run news agency of the Turkish government known for pushing sensationalist, inaccurate, racist and anti-Greek sentiments on to the Turkish public on an almost daily basis.

-The deceitful claims of a fake genocide are designed to subvert and manipulate the history of Greece’s Civil War (1946-1949) for their own politically-motivated agenda and to ensure anti-Greek sentiment within their community remains strong.
-The fraudsters go as far as claiming that Greece, an EU and NATO member state, killed and massacred it's Slavophone population in the Greek region of Macedonia and that this "genocide" continues to occur to this day!
+The deceitful claims of a "Macedonian [sic] Genocide" are designed to subvert and manipulate the history of Greece’s Civil War (1946-1949) for their own politically-motivated agenda and to ensure anti-Greek sentiment within their community remains strong.
+The fraudsters go as far as claiming that Greece, an EU and NATO member state, killed and massacred it's Slavophone population in the Greek region of Macedonia and that this "genocide" continues to occur to this day.

-The claims become even more ludicrous when leaders within the FYROM Slav community (as seen at their rallies around the world) have no qualms in stating to their audience that while the "genocide" continues to occur, Greece has been "encouraged" by the wilful blindness of all major world players: the USA, the UN, the EU, NATO etc.
+The claims become even more ludicrous when leaders within the North Macedonia [sic] Slav community (as seen at their rallies around the world and in their rhetoric online) have no qualms whatsoever in stating to their audience that while the "genocide" continues to occur, Greece has been "encouraged" by the willful blindness of all major world players: the USA, the UN, the EU, NATO etc. In essence, what they are saying is that not only is Greece a "perpetrator", but so are the other above-mentioned entities.

-The underlying reason for these fake claims by anti-Greek organizations has nothing to do with getting a "genocide" recognised (since they know it doesn’t exist), but everything to do with the name dispute between the Former Yugoslav Republic of Macedonia (FYROM) and Greece.
-These organisations aim to deceive innocent bystanders who don’t understand the main reason behind the anti-Greek campaign.
+The underlying reason for these fake claims by the three anti-Greek organizations has nothing to do with getting a "genocide" recognized (since they know it doesn’t exist), but everything to do with the name dispute between the Former Yugoslav Republic of Macedonia (FYROM) and Greece which came to an end in 2018 with the signing of the Prespa Agreement (also spelled Prespes Agreement).
+These organizations aim to deceive innocent bystanders who don’t understand the main reason behind the anti-Greek campaign.

 The pictures below portray a side-by-side comparison of the fraudulent use of historical photos (left) versus the authentic images (right).

-A message to all FYROM Slav diaspora organizations and all those promoting this fake "genocide" online:
+A message to all North Macedonia [sic] Slav diaspora organizations and all those promoting this fake "genocide" online:

 Genocide is not a joke!
-Genocide in not a laughing matter!
-Shame on all of you!
+Genocide is not a laughing matter!

 THIS PAGE CONTAINS